 - Institute of Directors (IOD) - Cuadrilla sponsored a publication by IOD on the prospects for UK shale gas, published in May 2013

-- Shale Gas Europe - Cuadrilla is listed as a supporter of this trade lobby group, which is run by lobbyists FTI Consulting
+- Shale Gas Europe - Cuadrilla is listed as a supporter of this now defunct trade lobby group, run by lobbyists FTI Consulting until 2018

 - Task Force on Shale Gas (UK) - listed as a funder of this 'independent' group, whose secretariat is lobbying and PR company Edelman